 entry rules to Montenegro

-• If you are going to the country for a longer time – use a visa run to Albania or Serbia.
-I know that people live almost a year in Montenegro.
+• Planning a long stay?
+Use a visa run to Albania or Serbia.
+Many people live in Montenegro for almost a year this way.

-• Make copies of your passport, a useful thing on any trip
+• Make copies of your passport – always useful for travel.

 • Pros and cons of Montenegro for tourists